opil/documentation/docs/admin/SAN/opil_server_san_install.md

 Updating the Docker container simply requires you to run the same command you used to install the SAN container:

 `sudo docker pull l4ms/opil.iot.san:stable`

+You will have to re-apply your custom changes for every update by re-building.

 Updating the source code requires a git pull: